Sustainability is

 Reduction value

-Our Raw Tall Diesel has a carbon dioxide reduction value of up to 90%.
+Our Raw Tall Diesel has a carbon dioxide reduction value of up to 99.7 percent.

 Read more about our products and our production here